COUNTRY DESCRIPTION: The Republic of Suriname is a developing country located on the northern coast of South America. Tourist facilities are available

 For specific information concerning Surinamese driving permits, vehicle inspection, road tax and mandatory insurance, please contact the Embassy of Suriname in Washington, D.C. or the Consulate of Suriname in Miami.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Suriname, the U.S. Federal Aviation Administration (FAA) has assessed the government of Suriname’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) for oversight of Suriname’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 The U.S. Embassy prohibits its employees from using Blue Wing Airlines for official travel on domestic flights within Suriname due to safety concerns.The Embassy’s published this warden message on Blue Wing Airlines.

 * * *

-This replaces the Country Specific Information for Suriname dated October 2011, with changes to the following sections: Entry/Exit Requirements, Threat to Safety and Security, Victims of Crime.
+This replaces the Country Specific Information for Suriname dated January 31, 2012 to update the section on Aviation Safety Oversight.